instagibbs/bolts/XX-eltoo-onchain.md

       and settlement transaction, weighing it against the value owed to the user.
 In the case of no `to_node` outputs to itself or HLTC outputs, there is no incentive to claim the latest channel state.
-    - Otherwise, MUST respond by publishing the latest update transaction, re-bound to the stale update transactions' first output FIXME need to define exactly how many blocks we should be waiting before freaking out
+    - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the stale update transactions' first output FIXME need to define exactly how many blocks we should be waiting before freaking out
     - if the latest update transaction is then confirmed within X blocks: